“For God so loved the world that He gave His only begotten Son.” John 3:16

 When it comes right down to it, there is no true way to determine exactly when Jesus was born.
 And at the end of the day, does it really matter?

-The point is it’s important to remember that Jesus came to us.
-He came to dwell with us.
+What is most important to remember is that Jesus came to us so He could dwell with us.
 He stepped off His throne in heaven and clothed Himself in flesh to endure the entire human experience with us with the sole purpose of saving us from sin and death.

-Jesus’ birth is entirely and only about the fact He was born to die for us.
+Jesus’ birth is entirely and only about the fact that He was born to die for us.

-It doesn’t matter if we celebrate that fact on December 25 or March 1 or July 23 or any other date.
+It does not matter if we celebrate that fact on December 25 or March 1 or July 23 or any other date.
 What’s important is that we just celebrate it.
-We celebrate Him and His great atoning sacrifice in our place.
+We celebrate Him and His great atoning sacrifice in our place, not a date.

 So, this Christmas, put up your tree if you want to.
 Decorate your house any way you like.
 Sing all the songs and make every cookie and give every gift.
 And let your heart melt when you think of little baby Jesus lying in a manger surrounded by shepherds with a huge star shining in the sky.